pivl/pentomino/readme.md

 The fastest way to find the solution is using the Algorythm X by Donald Knuth's.
-To understand how the pentomino puzzle of covering the rectangular area by pentominos is represented throuth Exact Cover, read http://en.wikipedia.org/wiki/Exact_cover
+To understand how the pentomino puzzle of covering the rectangular area by pentominos is represented through Exact Cover, read http://en.wikipedia.org/wiki/Exact_cover

-Some links to finding solutions to Exact cover: http://en.wikipedia.org/wiki/Algorithm_X http://en.wikipedia.org/wiki/Dancing_Links
+Some links to finding solutions to Exact cover:

+http://en.wikipedia.org/wiki/Algorithm_X

+http://en.wikipedia.org/wiki/Dancing_Links

 Some slides explaining Dancing Links implementation: